Kahibaro

 I am Australian.

-To ask someone’s nationality, you can ask:
+To ask someone’s nationality, you can use the structure

 šomâ irâni hastid?